cbgeo-archives/mpm3d-doc/input/input.md

 ## Material

-The material model selected to run the codes need to be specified in this file.
+The material model selected to run the codes need to be specified in this file: `element_testing/inputFiles/material.dat`.
 For instance, if isotropic linear elastic model is used, the code would look something like this:

 ```
 IsotropicLinearElastic {